Up to Design Issues

 URIs, is pretty much understood by most

-the universal URI set of symbols, we don't
+universal URI set of symbols, we don't call it

 The second rule, to use HTTP URIs, is also widely understood.
 The only deviation has been, since the web started, a constant tendency for people to invent new URI schemes (and sub-schemes within the urn: scheme) such as LSIDs and handles and XRIs and DOIs and so on, for various reasons.
 Typically, these involve not wanting to commit to the established Domain Name System (DNS) for delegation of authority but to construct something under separate control.
 Sometimes it has to do with not understanding that HTTP URIs are names (not addresses) and that HTTP name lookup is a complex, powerful and evolving set of standards.
 This issue discussed at length elsewhere, and time does not allow us to delve into it here. [ @@ref TAG finding, etc])

 The third rule, that one should serve information on the web against a URI, is, in 2006, well followed for most ontologies, but, for some reason, not for some major datasets.
 One can, in general, look up the properties and classes one finds in data, and get information from the RDF, RDFS, and OWL ontologies including the relationships between the terms in the ontology.